 7 Best Triathlon Running Shoes in 2024

-To help you choose the right pair of shoes for your upcoming triathlon race, we’ve handpicked our top choices for review.
-After thorough testing on the road and at the lab, we then selected our best picks in different categories, from best overall and on-road performance to the best budget-friendly options.
+To help you choose the right pair of shoes for your upcoming triathlon, we’ve handpicked our top picks in different categories.
+After thorough testing on the road and in the lab, we selected our favorites, from the best overall and on-road performance to the best budget-friendly options.

 How we test running shoes

-• We bring the shoes to our independent testing lab.
-We cut them open and reduce the shoes to their essential parts.
-We then measure 30+ parameters, from cushioning to durability, breathability, and many others.
+- We bring the shoes to our independent testing lab.
+We cut them open and measure 20+ parameters, including outsole thickness, durability, and breathability.

-• We test each model in high-mileage training and racing conditions to see its actual road performance and figure out its strengths and weaknesses.
+- We test each model in high-mileage training and racing conditions to assess its actual road performance and determine its strengths and weaknesses.

 Best triathlon running shoes overall